 Make creepy frozen hands and time how long they take to melt ( thanks to Happy Hooligans for the idea ) Can you speed up the melting?
 Try adding salt or warm water and watch what happens.

-Have some fizzy fun with these fizzy rocks with hidden bugs inside.
-This is a great one for kids who love baking soda eruptions.
+Have some fizzy fun with fizzy rocks made from baking soda with hidden bugs inside.
+This is a great activity for kids who love baking soda eruptions.

 Pumpkin Experiments

-These pumpkin lava lamps make a great alternative to carving a pumpkin.
+My pumpkin lava lamps make a great alternative to carving a pumpkin.
 The best thing is you can use them over and over again!
-Just add an effervescent vitamin tablet or alka seltzer when you want them to erupt.
+Just add an effervescent vitamin tablet or Alka Seltzer when you want them to erupt.
+You can even save the empty jar for next year!

 Make erupting pumpkins like these from Growing a Jewelled Rose.

-Inspiration Laboratories has some great pumpkin oobleck perfect for kids who like a messy activity.
+Inspiration Laboratories has some great pumpkin oobleck that’s perfect for kids who like a messy activity.

-Coffee Cups and Crayons has some brilliant pumpkin pie play dough, great for sensory fun, or learning about forces.
+Coffee Cups and Crayons has some brilliant pumpkin pie play dough, which is great for sensory fun or learning about forces.

 Learn about chemical reactions by blowing up a pumpkin balloon without touching it!